 WHEN DO I GET MY BIB NUMBER?
 DO YOU MAIL IT TO ME?

 Race packets, which include your bib number with attached timing chips, gear check bag, event shirt, and your Official Race Program, are picked up at the Health & Fitness Expo race weekend.
 Bib numbers will be assigned in early April and will be emailed to all participants by SVE Timing the week prior to the race.
 You can also look up your bib number at My Events at Active.
-All entrants must pick-up their own race packets unless they have completed a PROXY form allowing someone else to pick up for them.
+All entrants must pick-up their own race packets unless they have completed a Packet Pick-Up Authorization Form allowing someone else to pick up for them.

 Race-day pick-up is only available for the 12K, 5K and 3K.